carmon/textarea-ui/README.md

 There are 2 types of layers:
 - Graphic layers: textareas that function as only graphic ui
 - Input layer: textarea that controls user input and browser focus

+## Git branching logic
+This is a personal project, mainly created to make [my personal web page](https://carmon.dev).
+Main branches are these:
+- production: my work in progress in my personal web page.
+- develop: development branch, all features regarding textarea-ui will be merged here.
+- palette: this is an experimental branch, made to test the posibilities of textarea-ui (not focused always on UI)

 ### Normal mode
 User can move freely with WASD or arrows, ENTER or SPACEBAR to trigger buttons actions.